On Ukraine, Russia repeats insistence that it had no choice

 “The United States and allies want to stop the march of history,” he maintained.

-The U.S. will have the opportunity to respond to his speech later in the meeting, as will Ukraine.
+The U.S. and Ukraine didn’t retort at the assembly on Saturday but can still offer formal responses later in the meeting.
 Both countries’ presidents have already given their own speeches describing Russia as a dangerous aggressor that must be stopped.

 Lavrov, for his part, accused the West of aiming to “destroy and fracture Russia” in order to “remove from the global map a geopolitical entity that has become all too independent.”